neeraj779/Swar/README.md

 dotnet build
 ```

-### 🤖 Running Capstone-Project
+### 🤖 Running Swar

-Use the following command to run Capstone-Project:
+Use the following command to run Swar:

 ```sh
 dotnet run